GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

    Provided UDA Fields
    -------------------

-   .. udas:: bugwarrior.services.SERVICE_MODULE.ISSUE_CLASS
+   .. udas:: bugwarrior.services.SERVICE_MODULE.UDAS_CLASS

-10. README
+12. README
 ----------

 Update the list of services in ``README.rst`` with a link to the homepage of your service.